 I never leave home on a trip without my Bobble filtration bottle. the 18.5-ounce size is perfect for travel and it fits nicely in the pocket of a backpack or your purse.

-If you are in need of new luggage to travel to Prague, this expandable soft side spinner luggage is affordable and comes in lots of colors.
+If you need new luggage to travel to Prague, this expandable soft-side spinner luggage is affordable and comes in lots of colors.